FlowFuse/balena-device-agent/README.md

 The FlowFuse Device Agent can be configured in 3 ways:

  1. If started with no configuration file the Device Agent will start a Web Server that will allow a `device.yml` file to be uploaded locally to the Device.
 The `device.yml` is provided by the FlowFuse platform when the device is created.
+The Web Server will automatically shutdown after 10 minutes.
+If no configuration has been provided restarting the service will restar the Web Server
  2. A `device.yml` file provided when the Device is created in the FlowFuse platform.
 This file can be injected into the Belena device using the `FF_DEVICE_YML` environment variable (see below)
  3. A group of Devices can be give a `device.yml` that contains a Provisionig Token.
 This will cause the Device to connect to the FlowFuse platform and register a new device, it will then download it's own unique `device.yml` file.
 The Provisioning token can be passed to the Belena device using the `FF_DEVICE_YML` environment variable (see below).
 Provisioning tokens are created on the Team -> Settings page, under the Device's tab.
     When using a Provisioning Token the Belena Device name will match the FlowFuse Device name.